 In this post you’ll learn how to compress images in PowerPoint so that you can more easily share your presentation with other people (by reducing your image file size).

-That said, compressing images like this is NOT always necessary.
+That said, compressing images is NOT always necessary.

 If you are having ZERO trouble sharing your presentation with other people or are presenting from your own compute, there is no need to go through all of these steps.

 On the other hand, you have converted a number of your photos into paintings (details here) and your presentation is now too large to share, then compressing your images can reduce the size of your presentation by as much as 80%.

 If you are still having trouble with your PowerPoint file size, you can learn 5 additional ways to compress PowerPoint here.

 Select the image you want to compress, and then: